 NICs are lower for those who have contracted out of the State Second Pension (formerly the State Earnings-Related Pension Scheme, SERPS) and instead belong to a recognised private pension scheme.
 The reduction depends on the type of pension scheme that an individual has joined.
 For defined benefit pensions, the percentage levied on earnings between the PT/ST and the UEL is currently reduced by 1.6 percentage points for employee contributions and by 3.5 percentage points for employer contributions.
-The equivalent rebates for those who have opted out into a defined contribution pension scheme depend on their age.
+The equivalent rebates for those who have opted out into a defined contribution pension scheme depend on age.
+Table 5 summarises the Class 1 contribution structure for 2004-05.

 The self-employed pay two different classes of NI contributions - Class 2 and Class 4.
-Class 2 contributions are paid at a flat rate (£2.00 per week for 2003-04) by those whose earnings (i.e. profits, since these people are self-employed) exceed the small earnings exception, currently £4,095 per annum.
-Class 4 contributions are paid at 8% on any profits between the lower profits limit (£4,615 per annum for 2003-04) and the upper profits limit (£30,940 per annum for 2003-04), and at 1% on profits above the upper profits limit.
+Class 2 contributions are paid at a flat rate (£2.05 per week for 2004-05) by those whose earnings (i.e. profits, since these people are self-employed) exceed the small earnings exception, currently £4,215 per annum.
+Class 4 contributions are paid at 8% on any profits between the lower profits limit (£4,745 per annum for 2004-05) and the upper profits limit (£31,720 per annum for 2004-05), and at 1% on profits above the upper profits limit.
 This regime for the self-employed is much more generous than the Class 1 regime, and the self-employed typically pay far less than would be paid by employee and employer combined.

 Class 3 NI contributions are voluntary and are usually made by UK citizens living abroad in order to maintain their entitlement to benefits when they return.
-Class 3 contributions are £6.95 per week for 2003-04.
+Class 3 contributions are £7.15 per week for 2004-05.